Prices & performance

 The evolution of cash markets

 Some might remember the RBA cash interest rates being 18% thirty years ago and the unpredictability of central bank policy around that time.
-More recently, official cash rates in Australia have been cut to an all-time low of 1%.
+In contrast, the Covid-19 pandemic saw the RBA significantly ease Australian monetary policy, lowering the cash rate to 0.10%- the lowest it has ever been.

 Cash never goes out of style